Ant-C-tech/kottans-frontend/README.md

 ### FreeCodeCamp exercises

-- One thing that was new to me: Next themes was new for me: "Rest Parameter", "Spread Operator", "Destructuring".
+- *One thing that was new to me*: Next themes was new for me: "Rest Parameter", "Spread Operator", "Destructuring".
 Actually, I have read them before but I did not examine these themes deep and didn't use them in my practice.
 One more thing that I noticed, there was information about "Promice".
 Unfortunately, it was too little and I hope we will study it in next lessons.
-- One thing that surprised me: I have very liked exercises from "freeCodeCamp".
+- *One thing that surprised me*: I have very liked exercises from "freeCodeCamp".
 Unlike "CodeWars" where I have "Kata 5" and where exercises are or too difficult or too easy these exercises were picked up evenly with small increasing of difficulty.
-- One thing I intend to use in the future: I am planning to finished course "JavaScript Algorithms and Data Structures Certification (300 hours)" from "freeCodeCamp" after "Stage 0".
+- *One thing I intend to use in the future*: I am planning to finished course "JavaScript Algorithms and Data Structures Certification (300 hours)" from "freeCodeCamp" after "Stage 0".

 <details><summary>My results</summary>
 <p>